All Episodes

 The elected leaders are in charge of it.

-The elected leaders, the commander in chief and the vice president.
+The elected leaders, the commander-in-chief, and the vice president.

 There's no hijacking of foreign policy possible.

-But if you're in the State Department, that's your bailiwick, and any, you know, these presidents come and go, but you are the career diplomat, and you know what's best.
+You know, these presidents come and go, but you are the career diplomat and you know what's best.

 And many of those people are career libs in that place, and it would stun you.

-It would shock you to learn just how much fervent opposition to the Bush administration exists in there and why they're not happy with uh Condoleezza Rice being there.
+It would shock you to learn just how much fervent opposition to the Bush administration exists in there and why they're not happy with Condoleezza Rice being there.

-So, with that, as the setup, a little story here from the Associated Press, more than a dozen war protests.
+So with that, as the setup, a little story here from the Associated Press: more than a dozen war protests, a dozen, 12 bedraggled, dope-smoking FM types show up at the president's ranch and it makes the news.

-Twelve people, folks.
+12 people, folks.

-Twelve people is embarrassing.
+12 people is embarrassing.

 It's not a protest turnout.

-Twelve people is an absolute embarrassment.
+12 people is an absolute embarrassment.

 It makes big news.

-About an hour after the group pitched tents and huddled in sleeping bags and blankets.
+About an hour after the group pitched tents and huddled in sleeping bags and blankets, a McLennan County Sheriff's deputy arrived and warned the group to leave or face arrest.

 Protester and former U.S. diplomat Mary Ann Wright told the deputy that most of the group would stay because they believe the bans restrict their free speech rights.